pingcap/docs/sql-statements/sql-statement-explain.md

 ## `EXPLAIN FOR CONNECTION`

 `EXPLAIN FOR CONNECTION` is used to get the execution plan of the last executed query in a connection.
 The output format is the same as that of `EXPLAIN`.
 However, the implementation of `EXPLAIN FOR CONNECTION` in TiDB is different from that in MySQL.
-The following lists their differences apart from the output format:
+Their differences (apart from the output format) are listed as follows:

-- MySQL returns the **executing** query plan, while TiDB returns the **last executed** query plan.
+- MySQL returns the query plan that is **being executing**, while TiDB returns the **last executed** query plan.
 - MySQL requires the login user to be the same as the connection being queried, or the login user has the **`PROCESS`** privilege; while TiDB requires the login user to be the same as the connection being queried, or the login user has the **`SUPER`** privilege.

 ## See also